SATB2 Associated Syndrome

 Treatment

-There is no curative treatment for SATB2 Associated Syndrome, but there are strategies to manage the symptoms, reduce complications and improve quality of life.
-This involves a multidisciplinary medical team and care is often life-long.
-Management strategies may include speech and language therapy, physiotherapy, occupational therapy, feeding therapy and use of assistive equipment as well as augmentative and alternative communication (AAC) tools.1,6 Surgery may be required for a cleft palate.6
+There is currently no curative treatment for SATB2 Associated Syndrome.
+Treatment is targeted at symptomatic management, reduce complications and improve quality of life, and involves a multidisciplinary care team.
+This may include speech and language therapy, physiotherapy, occupational therapy, feeding therapy and use of assistive equipment as well as augmentative and alternative communication (AAC) tools.1,6 Surgery may be required for a cleft palate.6

 Healthcare professionals involved in the treatment of SATB2 Associated Syndrome may include general practitioners (GP), paediatricians, geneticists, cardiologists, neurologists, ENT specialists, dentists, speech therapists, psychologists, occupational therapists, physiotherapists, social workers, and behavioural therapists.5 The need for different healthcare professionals may change over a person’s lifetime and extend beyond those listed here.

-SATB2 Connect: SATB2 Research has information about Australian research collaborations for SATB2 Associated Syndrome.
+SATB2 Connect: SATB2 Research has more information about Australian research collaborations for SATB2 Associated Syndrome.

 It is best to discuss your interest in any clinical trials with your medical team to determine suitability and eligibility.